 Here are our 14 essential things to know before you rent a car and set off on your own amazing Puglia road trip!

 you can rent a car at bari or brindisi airport

 If you’re flying to Puglia, then you’re going to either arrive in Bari or Brindisi airport.
 There are several car rental options at each, but it's best to book in advance to save time and money once you arrive.
-On our last two road trips, we've rented via Auto Europe which aggregates all the options available locally - we used it for Puglia and can happily recommend it.
+On our last two road trips to Puglia, we've rented via Auto Europe which aggregates all the options available locally - we can happily recommend it.

 As ever, be sure to inspect the car and ensure any bumps, scrapes or damage are noted on the contract before you leave the car park.
 Our tip is to take a video if the car is in particularly bad shape.
 Note that every car rental place will put a 'hold' on your credit card as a deposit for damage.

 Further information | See our Bari city guide if you’re planning on visiting the city.

 How do know if you’re driving behind a rental car in Italy?

 There’s no doubt that driving in Italy will be different to what most people are used to, especially us Brits.
 Thankfully though, you get used to its rhythms and quirks quite quickly (and will probably even adopt some of them during your road trip!)